 I’m sending this email now to give you plenty of time to choose what sort of quilt coat you make get your fabrics and pattern sorted.
 Maybe you want to even get a head start? 😊

-During each week of the quilt along, I will release a more detailed tutorial on the various steps to construct your quilt coat and if I can get over my video stage fright maybe even some videos to help.
+During each week of the quilt along, I will release a more detailed tutorial on the various steps to construct your quilt coat.

 Types of Quilt Coats